GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

-# Exercise 1: Creating an overview map of the health system and vaccination coverage
+# Exercise 1: Creating an overview map of the health system and vaccination coverage <a id="exercise-1-creating-an-overview-map-of-the-health-system-and-vaccination-coverage"></a>

 % MISSING:  - MAKE ENRICHED DATASET PERMANENT
 %           - BASEMAP